googleapis/python-bigquery/docs/usage/pandas.rst

 to load data from a :class:`pandas.DataFrame` to a :class:`~google.cloud.bigquery.table.Table`.
 To use this function, in addition to :mod:`pandas`, you will need to install the :mod:`pyarrow` library.
-You can install the BigQuery python client library with :mod:`pandas` and :mod:`pyarrow` by running:
+You can install the BigQuery Python client library with :mod:`pandas` and :mod:`pyarrow` by running:

 .. code-block:: bash